-The London Child Protection Procedures outline the importance of sharing relevant informa tion in a timely manner
+The London Child Protection Procedures outline the importance of sharing relevant information in a timely manner:

-It is important that professionals are aware that the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and take of the information they hold safe and secure.
-The Data Protection Act 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows paratitioners to share information without consent, if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.
+It is important that professionals are aware that the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+The Data Protection Act 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information.
+This includes allowing practitioners to share information without consent, if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.

 Note: The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to purnice the watter and protect the safety of children.
-London: Child Protection Proceedures 1.5.8 Referrats from proteomous carrot be traded as an onymous and parent will be mode aware of the source of any element from aprotessonal.
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
+London Child Protection Procedures 1.5.8

+Referrals from professionals cannot be treated as anonymous and parents will be made aware of the source of any referral from a professional